reframejs/reframe/docs/concepts.template.md

 ### Non-Interactive First Approach

 > TL;DR
-> - Choose to implement non-interactive views over interactive to significantly increase dev speed
+> - Choose to implement non-interactive views over interactive views to significantly increase dev speed
-> - Reframe embraces the non-interative first approach
+> - Reframe is the only framework that embraces the non-interative first approach

 Interactive views (an interactive graph, a like button, a To-Do list, etc.) are a powerful addition to our dev toolbox.
 They allow us to implement incredible web apps and Reframe has first-class support for interactive views.